 Women's bodies evolved over a million years to favour the 'one woman, one penis' principle, rewarding males who were willing to share and invest over those who competed for extra females, at the expense of investment.
-But as we became more Machiavellian in our strategies, so did would-be alpha males.
+But we've got to remember that as we became more Machiavellian in our strategies, so did would-be alpha males.
 The final steep rise in brain size up to the emergence of modern humans likely reflects an arms race of Machiavellian strategies between the sexes.
-The final steep rise in brain size up to the emergence of modern humans race of Machiavellian strategies between the sexes.

 As brain sizes increased, mothers needed more regular and reliable contributions from male partners.
 In African hunter-gatherers this has become a fixed pattern known by anthropologists as 'bride-service'.
 A man's sexual access depends on his success in provisioning and surrendering on demand any game or honey he gets to the family of his bride - mainly his mother-in-law who is effectively his boss.
-Where women are living with their mothers, this makes it almost impossible for a man to dominate by controlling distribution of food.
+Where women are living with their mothers, this makes it almost impossible for a man to try to dominate by controlling distribution of food.

 The problem for early modern human females as they came under the maximum stress of increased brain size would be with males who tried to get away with sex without bride-service.
-To deal with this threat, mothers of costly offspring extended their alliances to include just about everyone against the potential alpha.
+To deal with this threat, mothers of costly offspring needed to extend their alliances to include just about everyone against the potential alpha.
 Men who were relatives of mothers (brothers or mother's brothers) would support those females.
 In addition, men who willingly invested in offspring would have interests directly opposed to the would-be alpha, who undermined their reproductive efforts.
 This pits a whole community as a coalition against a would-be dominant individual.
 Evolutionary anthropologist Christopher Boehm describes this as 'reverse-dominance', a political dynamic that for the first time established a morally regulated community.